35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 1. Visit the local market

 Among the most popular things to do in Antigua, visiting the market is definitely a must.
-Located right in the heart of town, the Antigua Market is basically where local life happens, and where you will find everything you may be looking for.
+Located right in the heart of town, the Antigua Market is the perfect place to watch how the local life unfolds in Antigua, and where you will find everything you may be looking for.
 It’s huge and divided into compartments by product.

-My favorite part is the fruit and veggie market, not only because that’s where I used to go grocery shopping but it’s also a delight to watch the way the products are artfully displayed forming perfect designs and decorations.
-It is incredible how they make a veggie market look like an art gallery.
+My favorite part is the fresh fruit and veggie market, not only because that’s where I used to go grocery shopping, but it’s also a delight to watch the way the products are artfully displayed, forming perfect designs and decorations.
+It is incredible how they transform a veggie market into an art gallery.

-Here you will also find cheap clothing, arts and crafts, and all sort of stuff, including a shoe-repair stall and a section for used clothes, called PACA.
+Here you will also find cheap clothing, arts and crafts, and all sorts of stuff, including a shoe-repair stall and a section for used clothes, called PACA.

 2. Walk around the historical center

-Antigua historical center has been proclaimed a UNESCO world heritage site, for its unique baroque architecture and charming ambiance.
+Antigua’s historical center has been proclaimed aĀ UNESCO World Heritage siteĀ for its unique baroque architecture and charming ambiance.

-Its cobblestone streets, beautifully decorated shops and cafes, old colonial buildings, charming hotels, old courtyards, rooftop terraces, and more… are just a sight for sore eyes.
+Its cobblestone streets, beautifully decorated shops and coffee shops, old colonial buildings, charming hotels, old courtyards, rooftop terraces, and more… are just a sight for sore eyes.

-I suggest you just walk around Antigua on your own and let your heart show you the way around.
+I suggest you simply walk around Antigua on your own and let your heart guide you.

 3. Free Walking tours

-I was impressed by his story as he didn’t go to college but he learned everything he knows on his own, including 5 languages.
+I was impressed by his story, as he didn’t attend college, but he learned everything he knows on his own, including five languages.

 He really deserves your support.
-You can also book tours of the villages around Antigua with him, also worth the money.
+You can also book tours of the villages around Antigua with him, which is also worth the money.
 Contact Pablo on Instagram.
-He will take you around Antigua and share everything he knows about his below country, its history, and art.
+He will take you around Antigua and share everything he knows about his country, its history, and art.

 4. Old Churches tour

-It’s not properly a tour.
-I have just made it up because I believe Antigua’s old churches are worth visiting and it’s something you can do on your own.
+It’s not a proper tour.
+I have just made it up because I believe Antigua’s old churches are worth visiting, and it’s something you can do independently.

 Most of them are closed, but only looking at them from the outside is like traveling back in time.

-Here below is a map of my favorite churches, but there are many more and you should just get lost around the city center and find them out.
+Below is a map of my favorite churches, but there are many more, and you should just get lost around the city center and find them out.

-Start from the Antigua Old Cathedral though.
-Located behind Parque Central, it’s only 20Q to get in, you can walk around the remaining of the Cathedral of San Jose’ built in the XVI century.
+Start from the Antigua Old Cathedral, though.
+Located behindĀ Parque Central, it’s only 20Q to get in, you can walk around the remains of the Cathedral of San Jose, built in the XVI century.

 You can also have lunch at Tartines, one of the most renowned restaurants in Antigua, mainly for its terrace overlooking the Church ruins.
-Continue to La Merced church, with its yellow baroque facade.
+Continue to La Merced Church, with its yellow Baroque faƧade.

-This church is a perfect example of the Baroco Antigueño style which was designed to cope with earthquakes with low heights and wider arches and columns to enhance stability.
+This church is a perfect example of the Baroque Antiguo style, which was designed to withstand earthquakes by utilizing low heights and wider arches and columns to enhance stability.

-It was opened in 1767 and in fact, it was one of the few churches that survived the catastrophic Santa Marta quakes in 1773.
+It was opened in 1767 and, in fact, was one of the few churches that survived the catastrophic Santa Marta earthquakes in 1773.

-Click on the MAP image below to open the interactive map that you can follow to get to all these churches in Antigua.
+Click on the MAP image below to open the interactive map, which you can follow to access all these churches in Antigua.

-Although it’s just a 20 minutes hike to get there, make sure you go during opening hours from 8 am to 4 pm and ideally don’t go alone.
-Local people will tell you that it’s not completely safe as there have been some assaults in the past.
+Although it’s just a 20-minute hike to get there, make sure you go during opening hours from 8 am to 4 pm and ideally don’t go alone.
+Local people will tell you that it’s not completely safe, as there have been some assaults in the past.

-More police reinforcement has been placed but when I went I haven’t seen anyone, although more people were exercising and enjoying the lovely view.
-I felt pretty safe but I was with the tour guide.
+More police reinforcement has been placed, but when I went, I hadn’t seen anyone, although more people were exercising and enjoying the lovely view.
+I felt pretty safe, but I was with the tour guide.

-If you are alone you can join an organized tour of the city that includes this stop.
+If you are alone, you can join an organized city tour that includes this stop.
 Or you can contact Pablo to arrange a private tour that includes the Cerro de la Cruz.
 That’s what I did.

 6. Take a picture at Santa Catalina Arch